JVital2013/goestools-win/README.md

 - packetdump - takes LRIT packets into STDIN and does some analysis.
 Let me know if you use this, and it works for you.

 ## Compiling from source
-May the odds be ever in your favor
+For most users, I recommend using one of the pre-compiled releases.
+If you choose to compile from source: may the odds be ever in your favor.

 ### Configure Visual Studio
 Install Visual Studio Community 2022 or greater.
 On install, set it up for "Desktop development with C++."
 Make sure "Git for Windows" gets installed as well.